QiaoLi0622/ie1-basic-stats/README.md

 #Basic Statistics

 A Java-based implementation for descriptive statistics.
 This implementation is merely intended to be used in the CS520/620 course.

+A Java-based implementation for computing statistics on a set of numbers.
+This implementation is intended to be used in software engineering courses as a subject software system.

 How to build: TBD